gchq/stroom-docs/content/en/docs/proxy/Stroom-7-Proxy-Installation.md

 The packages - docker-ce docker-ce-cli & containerd.io - will be installed

-The docker-compose software can de downloaded from github e.g. as *root* user to download docker-compose version 1.25.4 and save it to - /usr/local/bin/docker-compose
+The docker-compose software can be downloaded from github e.g. as *root* user to download docker-compose version 1.25.4 and save it to - /usr/local/bin/docker-compose
 - curl -L https://github.com/docker/compose/releases/download/1.25.4/docker-compose-Linux-x86_64 -o /usr/local/bin/docker-compose
 - chmod 755 /usr/local/bin/docker-compose